torynfarr/logger/server/README.md

 <br />

 #### About
-The about button displays info about the app, including a link to this Github repository.
+The about button displays info about the app, including a link to this GitHub repository.
 <br />
 <br />